 Limited accommodation and services

 Due to heavy rainfall, some lodges may get closed along the Everest Base Camp route.
-Very few tourists do this trek in July and August, so the region and the lodges are almost empty.
-So, even if some lodges get closed, you will not have a hard time finding a place to spend the night.
+Very few tourists do EBC trek in July and August, so the region and the lodges are almost empty.
+So, even if some lodges get closed, you will not have difficulty finding a place to spend the night.

 Likewise, services such as WiFi, mobile networks, and electricity may be lacking in these months.
 Most villagers rely on solar power in the Everest region.
-On gloomy days, the solar panels do not charge up, so you may not get a chance to charge your devices.
+On gloomy days, the solar panels do not charge, so you may be unable to charge your devices.

 So, extra batteries and a power bank are highly recommended.
-Likewise, due to unstable weather and rain, the network may not be there all the time.
+Likewise, the network may not always be there due to unstable weather and rain.
 Let your family know where you are and where you are heading next.
-Let them know you may get off the grid for a couple of days, but you will be fine because you are traveling with a professional guide.
+Let them know you may get off the grid for a few days, but it will be fine because you are traveling with a professional guide.

 Rise in insects and leech activities